 The Pass became nationally known in 1975 when famous country musician CW McCall released a song of the same name.
 In McCall’s song “Wolf Creek Pass”, the singer tells the tale of summiting the Great Divide through “37 miles of Hell ” in his large truck.
 The song was released on McCall’s Wolf Creek Pass album, which features other odes to Colorado like “Rocky Mountain September” and “Glenwood Canyon”.

-In 2006, construction of a tunnel several miles north of the pass was completed alongside measures for road-widening and improved drainage.
+In 2006, the construction of a tunnel several miles north of the pass was completed alongside measures for road widening and improved drainage.
 Today the road spans 4 lanes in some areas and has many gradual and hairpin turns alike as it makes its way through the Continental Divide.

 Wolf Creek Pass Accessibility